• Skip to primary navigation

 Notes

-*Chipotle: These are fairly spicy so start with one, or less.
-(I usually end up using about 1 1/2.)
-If you’re sensitive to spice but still want the smoky flavor, omit the chiles and use the adobo sauce only (avoiding the seeds).
+*Chipotle chiles: These are fairly spicy so start with one or less if desired.
+If you’re sensitive to spice but still want the smoky flavor, omit the chipotle peppers and use the adobo sauce only (avoiding the seeds).
 Or substitute the chiles and adobo sauce altogether and opt for a small amount of dry chipotle chili powder.
-Start with 1/8 tsp. to 1/4 tsp. and work your way up from there if desired.
+Start with 1/8 tsp. to 1/4 tsp. and work your way up from there.

-Optional additions: Smoked paprika, bell pepper, sweet corn, jalapeno, etc.
+Optional additions: Smoked paprika, dried oregano, bell pepper, sweet corn, jalapeno, etc.

 Nutrition Per Serving (Estimate)